epccs/Irrigate7/Hardware/Testing/readme.md

 Measure the +5V supply at J7 pin 6 and pin 5.

 ```
-{ "+5V":[5.00,4.99,4.95,4.96,5.00,4.99,4.97,5.00,] }
+{ "+5V":[4.9959,] }
 ```

-Edit the SelfTest main.c such that "#define ADC_REF 5.0" has the correct value for the UUT.
+Edit the SelfTest main.c such that "#define REF_EXTERN_AVCC 4995900UL" has the correct value for the UUT.
 Next, run the bootload rule in the Makefile to upload the self-test firmware to the UUT that the remote shield is mounted on.

 ```
-cd ~RPUno/SelfTest
+cd ~Irrigate7/SelfTest
 gedit main.c
 make bootload
-# toss the change
+# toss the change (if you want)
 git checkout -- main.c
 ```